 There seems to be everything for everyone.

 This is a big area – Digital Twin in “focused conditions” – “disease focus”

+I also wonder whether the term “twin” needs to encompass the organismal scale or whether it can stop at a lower scale, such as organ/tissue, which can then be linked to phenotype (perhaps not mechanistically, but statistically)

 Q – What type of cancer would be important to study in this context?
 Which community is open to trying this?